rowanpi/dsd_kubernetes_demo/README.md

 `minikube service --url church-gateway-service`.

 ### Use helm to spin up the church-people module
 As discussed in the demo session, helm is a kubernetes deployment tool.
 It can be seen as a package manager for kubernetes. helm makes it easy for developers to provide a consistent way to install an application into the cluster through its concept called `charts`.
-Read more [here](https://helm.sh/)
+Read more [here](https://helm.sh/).
+You can following [these](https://helm.sh/docs/intro/install/) instructions to install helm locally.
+Once installed:
 - Run `helm upgrade --install church-people ./church-people-chart`.
 Note already how easy it is to spin up both the pod deployment and the service.
 - Run `kubectl get pods` to see if the church-people pod has been created (or busy creating at least)
 - Run `kubectl get services` to see if the church-people-service has been created.